 This post contains affiliate links.
 Please see my disclosure policy for more information.

-Sour cream is great for both cooking and baking.
-It can be used to make a creamy sauce, whipped up into fluffy frosting, used as a base for a savory dip or it can be added directly to a baked potato or mashed potatoes for an extra creamy touch.
+Fresh sour cream can be used to make a creamy sauce, whipped up into fluffy cream cheese frosting, used as a base for a savory dip, or added directly to potatoes for an extra creamy touch.
 Sour cream is also great for masking the taste of a strong-tasting vegetable, like eggplant or beets.

-Because of its versatility in the kitchen, it’s a good idea to keep it on hand at all times.
+Because of its versatility in the kitchen, it’s a good idea to keep it on hand.
 But what do you do if you’ve bought too much and it’s about to expire?

+The answer is simple.
 You can use it up quickly or freeze it.
-But, can you freeze sour cream successfully?
+But does sour cream freeze well?
 Will the quality be good?
 Is it worth it?
-Keep reading to find out what to expect once you freeze and thaw sour cream.
+Keep reading to find out what to expect when using frozen sour cream.

 You May Also Like: